mattlerner/mattlerner.github.io/README.md

 </table>
 <span></span>

-# Code and other stuff
+# Code

 - While at [BrightHive](http://brighthive.io/), I wrote the grant application for a ~$1m award from the federal Department of Education.
-One of the deliverables for that grant was the the [ROI Toolkit](https://github.com/brighthive/roi-toolkit/), a Python library for calculating return on investment metrics in education.
+One of the deliverables for that grant was the the [ROI Toolkit](https://github.com/brighthive/roi-toolkit/), a Python library that I wrote for calculating return on investment metrics in education.

-- For a project investigating the effectiveness of lobbying, I worked up a [GitHub repo](https://github.com/mattlerner/lobbying) with R code for reading and parsing US [lobbying disclosure data](https://lda.senate.gov/system/public/)
+- For a project investigating the effectiveness of lobbying (see below), I worked up a [GitHub repo](https://github.com/mattlerner/lobbying) with R code for reading and parsing US [lobbying disclosure data](https://lda.senate.gov/system/public/)

 - Way back in 2015, I created [PAC Explorer](https://pacexplorer.org/), a sort-of-retro-looking network visualization mapping funding flows between PACs and political candidates.

+# Other stuff

-- I wrote this [review of lobbying effectiveness](https://forum.effectivealtruism.org/posts/K638s9L2wCEW78DEF/informational-lobbying-theory-and-effectiveness) on the Effective Altruism Forum.
+- I wrote this [review of lobbying effectiveness](https://forum.effectivealtruism.org/posts/K638s9L2wCEW78DEF/informational-lobbying-theory-and-effectiveness) (see above) on the Effective Altruism Forum.

+- I wrote my [MA thesis](https://arxiv.org/abs/1910.04083) at Columbia on the effects of the Alaska Permanent Fund Dividend, a UBI-like cash transfer program begun in 1980.
+I used a synthetic control model and found no effects on high school completion rates (read the thesis to understand why I might have expected to see an effect in the first place).